KRUISIN' KANINES AGILITY AND DOG SPORTS

 Picture

-Bringing a great deal of knowledge from her 15+ years in agility, Rosemary's interests include the deconstruction of handling challenges into smaller components designed for success.
+ROSEMARY MCQUATE -- Bringing a great deal of knowledge from her 20+ years in agility, Rosemary's interests include the deconstruction of handling challenges into smaller components designed for success.
 This approach as an instructor not only provides students with the best possible avenue for trouble shooting, it helps students develop their own problem solving skills - an attribute students covet as they embark on their own agility journey.
-With a focus on positional cues, proper start line procedures, and handling techniques, students find the passionate support and guidance they need as they progress to sequencing and beyond.
+With a focus on positional cues, proper start lines, and efficient handling techniques, students find passionate support and guidance.

 Rosemary has a keen eye for details.
-She pays particular attention to problem solving and strengthening skills necessary to avoid issues, as well as efficient obstacle performance.
-She is equally focused on developing and maintaining strong relationships between the dog and human handler, in an effort to optimize enthusiastic performances from the team.
+She pays particular attention to problem solving and strengthening foundational skills necessary to avoid future issues, as well as efficient obstacle performance.
+She works to develop and maintain strong relationships between the dog and human handler, in an effort to optimize enthusiastic performances from the team.

-Rosemary's current agility dogs include MACH4 Dai, a top Welsh Springer Spaniel that has qualified for the AKC Invitationals for 5 straight years, Australian Shepherd MACH Belle, rescued Border Collie MACH Jakie, and youngster Joey, an Australian Shepherd already competing in the AKC Masters classes.
+Rosemary's agility dogs include MACH4 Dai, a top Welsh Springer Spaniel that qualified for the AKC Invitationals for 5 straight years; Australian Shepherd MACH Belle; rescued Border Collie MACH Jakie; and youngster Joey, an Australian Shepherd already competing in the AKC Masters classes.
+She is also training her two young dogs Lucy and Chance.
+Rosemary and her dogs are also actively competing in PSD and AKC nosework.

 Picture